project-unisonOS/project-unisonos.github.io/docs/project/governance.md

 # Governance

-Unison is maintained as a set of repositories under the `project-unisonOS` organization, with shared expectations for releases, coordination, and behavior.
+UnisonOS is maintained as a set of open-source repositories under the `project-unisonOS` organization, with shared expectations for releases, coordination, and behavior.

 ## Maintainers